olvaffe/olv-notes/networks/NetworkManager.md

     should be managed by NM
 - `[connection]`
   - default values for connnectoins
+  - `ipv4.route-metric` defaults to -1
+    - for wired, the metric will be 100
+    - for wirelss, the metric will be 600
 - `[device]`
   - `match-device=` specifies the device
   - `managed=` specifies whether the device is managed or ignored